English Comprehension

 2. Promoting Talent: Talented people thrive on social media, where they can express themselves artistically or musically with little cost.
 They have the tools to showcase their talents to the world or those interested in what they offer.
 Social media has made the process much easier, whether it’s only to satisfy their creativity or to make a profit.

 3. News: If you want to inform yourself about the world, social media is the place to go.
-The world has become much smaller, and much more news is available to digest.
+The world has become a much smaller place, and there is a lot more news available to digest.
 So, if you’re a news junky, sign up to your favourite news outlet or outlets to find out what’s going on in the world or your own local community.

 4. Education: Social media is excellent for learners.
-For those who think learning is a lifetime experience and feel you should always be learning something new, you can find it all on social media.
-There are things you always wanted to learn but never had the time for or unusual things you didn’t even know existed.
+For those who believe that learning is a lifelong experience and feel that you should always be learning something new, you can find it all on social media.
+There are things you always wanted to learn but never had the time for, or unusual things you didn’t even know existed.
 It’s all available online for free or at a minimal cost.

 5. Entertainment: Whether you’re looking for entertainment or gossip about those who entertain us, it’s all available any time, day or night.
 You can register for paid premium services or even find a lot of free entertainment online.
 The variety is unlimited.
 Just search, and you will eventually find what you are looking for.